gregswindle/eslint-plugin-crc/README.md

 ## Supported Rules

 As of now, there are no rules.
-The first MVP will likely use processors alone to generate reports.
 I plan on iterative releases, however, in hopes of parsing not only the syntactic structure of code, but also its semantic intent.
 I'd love to generate [excellent explanations and recommendations like these](https://refactoring.guru/smells/smells), but that's a hefty task.

 ## How to Contribute
 Read to contribute [CONTRIBUTING.md](CONTRIBUTING.md).